250207_EBA-CL_WebHeader_RT1_D-Sub

 Events that may give rise to exclusion comprise in particular:

-• Insolvency or comparable situations (unless an exclusion or suspension would contravene legislation implementing the Bank Recovery and Resolution Directive (BRRD) or equivalent third country legislation).
+• Insolvency or comparable situations (unless an exclusion or suspension would contravene legislation implementing the EU Bank Recovery and Resolution Directive (BRRD) or equivalent third country legislation)

-• A suspension event that has not been remedied within 30 calendar days.
+An RT1 Participant may also be excluded in case a suspension event has not been remedied within 30 calendar days.

 Suspension

-The criteria for participation in the RT1 System consist of necessary legal, technical and operational requirements to enable the processing of SCT Inst transactions, as well as funding and withdrawal of funds operations in TIPS.
+The criteria for participation in the RT1 System consist of necessary technical and operational requirements to enable the processing of instant payments, as well as funding and withdrawal of funds operations in TIPS.

 Withdrawal

-A participant can withdraw from the RT1 System by giving written notice of termination at least five TARGET2 business days prior to the withdrawal.
+A participant can withdraw from the RT1 System by giving notice of at least five TARGET business days in advance of terminating its participation to the System Agreement.

 Pricing